Customer Service Hours

 847-360-4740 • Fax 847-662-0592

 Jack Benny Center for the Arts is the home of the Waukegan Park District’s Cultural Arts Division.
-The Jack Benny Center provides fine arts instruction for music, dance, theatre, art, and traditional craft and lecture programming through the Bowen Heritage Circle.
+The Jack Benny Center provides fine arts instruction for music, dance, theatre, art, and traditional craft and lecture programming.

 - Program registration and rentals

 - Rental of Lilac Cottage and Dr. Lynn Schornick Theatre

 - Sale of tickets: Waukegan Symphony Orchestra and Concert Chorus

 - Theatre, gallery, music rooms, dance studio